-The first stress test considers a rate reduction over the 3 year planning period whilst claims and expenses remain at their planned level.
+The first stress test considered a rate reduction over the 3 year planning period whilst claims and expenses remain at their planned level.
 The results indicate an adverse impact on the profit with a small reduction in the solvency coverage over the period.

-The second stress test assesses the impact of a sudden adverse development on the Company's historic claims above and beyond existing claims reserves and assumes that no reinsurance recoveries can be made on the claims.
-This scenario has a significant adverse impact on the profits and results in a fall in the capital coverage although it remains comfortably above the Company's risk appetite
+The second stress test assessed the impact of a sudden adverse development on the Company's historic claims above and beyond existing claims reserves and assumed that no reinsurance recoveries could be made on the claims.
+This scenario had a significant adverse impact on the profits and results in a fall in the capital coverage although it remained comfortably above the Company's risk appetite